billfitzgerald/infosec-primer/testing_scenarios.md

 ### E5.3.4 Logout links

 For users, best practice to protect personal information is to log out when done using an application.
-Doing so invalidates authentication tokens from the session, thus limiting the scope of any possible unauthorized use of those tokens.
+Doing so should invalidate authentication tokens from the session, thus limiting the scope of any possible unauthorized use of those tokens.
 Applications must support this by providing a logout mechanism and making it easy to access from any page that a user can visit while logged in.

 The check for this is straightforward.
 Exercise the functional areas of the application, making sure that the logout mechanism is available at any page or view that requires authentication to access.